Monty Ross: Theatre

 As well as filmmaking, Ross was also involved with Atlanta Street Theatre, where he spent some of his early career as an actor.

 Personal life

-Ross was born in Omaha, Nebraska, his parents divorced when he was young.
+Ross was born in Omaha, Nebraska.
+His parents divorced when he was young.
 He was married to Carol Ross.

+Since 2015, he has picked up the hobby of painting.
+An avid watercolorist, he is looking forward to exhibiting his work on suite57.com.